Winslow Ames: Personal

 Ames married Anna Rebecca Gerhard, the sister of his Delta Psi fraternity brother, William George Gerhard, on June 27, 1931, at St. Peter's Episcopal Church in Philadelphia, Pennsylvania.
-They had five daughters: Alison Winthrop Ames, Ann Willing Ames (Mrs. Barry F. Deetz), Eliza Middleton Ames (Mrs. Lee Littlefield), Katrine Woolsey Ames, and Millicent Winslow Ames (Mrs. Gary Adamson).
+They had five daughters.

 He was a pacifist.
 During World War II, he registered as a conscientious objector.
 In 1943, he was assigned to a Civilian Public Service Camp in Virginia that worked in timber stand improvement and soil conservation.
 He was then assigned to be the assistant director, later director, of a camp in Ohio.
-After the war, he was a member of the American Friends Service Committee, working out of Paris, France to help transport dislocated people back to their farms and to relocate people who had lost their homes.
+After the war, he was a member of the American Friends Service Committee, working out of Paris, France, to help transport dislocated people back to their farms and to relocate people who had lost their homes.
 Ames became the first director of what was called the European Transport Unit, working in both Brittany and Southern France.

-In the 1950s, the Ames family moved to Saunderstown, Rhode Island where they lived in a house designed by Rockwell King DuMoulin, a Delta Psi fraternity brother.
+In the 1950s, the Ames family moved to Saunderstown, Rhode Island, where they lived in a house designed by Rockwell King DuMoulin, a Delta Psi fraternity brother.

-In 1959, Ames was a guest layman, giving a sermon on the "ministry of reconciliation" at the Protestant Episcopal Church of the Epiphany at York Street and 74th Street in New York City.
+In 1959, Ames was a guest layman, giving a sermon on the "ministry of reconciliation" at the Protestant Episcopal Church of the Epiphany in New York City.
 He said, "We are called not to intensify differences, not to quash objections, not to make artificial, neat barriers, but to acknowledge and reconcile differences and find rewards in them."
 During the Vietnam War, Ames became a sponsor of the War Tax Resistance project, which practiced and advocated tax resistance as a form of protest against the war.

 He was a member of the Order of Colonial Lords of Manors in America.
 He was treasurer of the Episcopal Peace Fellowship from 1948 to 1968.
 He was also a member of the North Kingston School Building and Planning Committee from 1966 to 1967, and the Rhode Island Historical Preservation Commission in 1968.

-In 1990, he died after a heart attack at Wakefield Hospital in Wakefield, Rhode Island at the age of 83.
+In 1990, he died after a heart attack at Wakefield Hospital in Rhode Island at the age of 83.